dylanmounts/DangerCrossing/README.md

 * [Docker](https://www.docker.com)

 ### Services
-The project is comprised of four separate Docker containers which serve distinct purposes.
+The project is comprised of five separate Docker containers which serve distinct purposes.
 Docker Compose coordinates these containers into a single application.

 #### Web